rsvim/rfc/1-TUI/3-Layout.md

 1. For user input variant, it contains:
    - A `:` indicator that indicates current command-line accepts user input commands, and the last editing mode is "Normal".
 If the last editing mode is "Visual"/"Select", the indicator is `:'<,'>` that indicates cmdline also accepts the visual-selected text range.
+   - The user input text content as commands and arguments.
+2. For search forward/backward, it contains:
+   - A `/` or `?` indicator that indicates current command-line accepts user input pattern for searching on current buffer.
-   - The user input text contents.
+   - The user input text content as search pattern.